Metropolitan Opera Executive and Leadership Team

 Leadership Overview

-Metropolitan Opera has 4 executives leading key functions including strategy, finance, human resources, and board leadership.
+Metropolitan Opera has 4 executives leading key functions including board strategy, financial management, human resources, and organizational leadership.

 Leadership Roles at Metropolitan Opera